 As Hungary’s political climate becomes increasingly radicalized, Virág, a former green politician, loses faith in the democratic parliament of Hungary and retires from politics.
 She and her musician partner Nóra decide to adopt a child and focus on building a family together.
-With a sensitive lens and close access, directors Asia Dér and Sári Haragonics follow the two women through their long and ultimately successful adoption process to bring home their young daughter of Roma origin.
+With a sensitive lens and close access, directors Asia Dér and Sári Haragonics follow the two women through their long and ultimately successful adoption process to bring home their young daughter.
 But tensions begin to rise between the two as Virág thrives in her role as a mother and Nóra struggles to find her place within the family.
-As the rising tides of hate and homophobia in Hungary begin to overflow into their family, their lives hit a boiling point and they must face the difficult decision of whether to leave their country behind.
+As the rising tides of right wing propaganda in Hungary begin to overflow into their family, their lives hit a boiling point and they must face the difficult decision of whether to leave their country behind.

 Available to stream May 28 to June 24 – Includes Q&A

 The film is geo-blocked to Ontario, Canada.

 In association with Match Frame Productions

 Editor Flóra Erdélyi

 Sound designer Tamás Bohács, Rudolf Várhegyi, Márk Puszta